-Without With full option to purchase option to purch additional shares additional shares exercise exercise
+Without option to purchase additional shares exercise With full option to purchase additional shares exercise

 Per Share \$ \$

 Total \$ \$

-We estimate that the total expenses of this offering, including registration, filing and listing fees, printing fees and legal and accounting expenses, but excluding the underwriting discounts and commissions, will be approximately \$ 4.8 million .
+We estimate that the total expenses of this offering, including registration, filing and listing fees, printing fees and legal and accounting expenses, but excluding the underwriting discounts and commissions, will be approximately \$4.8 million.
 We have agreed to reimburse the underwriters for expenses relating to any applicable state securities filings and the clearance of this offering with the Financial Industry Regulatory Authority in amount not to exceed \$30,000.